codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 Explicit Registrars
 ===================

+Explicit Registrars can only change the Config class properties in which they are registered.

 A configuration file can also specify any number of registrars explicitly.
 This is done by adding a ``$registrars`` property to your configuration file,